paulrouget/paulrouget.github.com/_posts/2012-11-05-featuredesign.md

 ----

-So yeah, when we build a feature in Firefox, it's not as simple a "developer decide to", it's a lot more serious than that.
+So yeah, when we build a feature in Firefox, it's not as simple as "developer decides to", it's a lot more serious than that.
 We put some brilliant mind into a room for weeks/months, they do studies, gather data, come to conclusions, prototype, confront results with other data and other teams, iterate.

-So next you see a comment like "Firefox developers don't listen to users", please, point them to this article ;)
+So next time you see a comment like "Firefox developers don't listen to users", please, point them to this article ;)

 <style>
 blockquote {